 Original Stationery Arts and Crafts Glitter Shake Jars, Extra Fine, 24 Multi color Set20 Mule Team Borax Laundry Booster, Powder, 4 PoundsElmer’s Liquid School Glue, Premium Clear, Washable, 1 Gallon, 1 Count – Great For Making SlimeUnder The Sea Plastic Sea Life Creatures 90 pc

 Kids will love this sparkly slime that looks just like sparkling, clear ocean water!
+This will soon become your favorite slime of the summer.
+The ocean slime recipe is easy to follow and you’ll love it’s stretchy, non-sticky texture.

 Safety note: Borax can be dangerous if ingested or breathed.
 Do not make this slime recipe with kids who might place the slime in their mouths or if you know your family has a sensitivity to borax.
-Try our edible taffy slime if you want something safe for all ages and edible, too!

 Use our classic borax slime recipe to make this slime.
 Mix one teaspoon of borax powder with 1/2 a cup of water.
 Mix 5 ounces of glue, the food coloring, the glitter, and 1/2 a cup of water to a second container.
 Add the borax water to the glue mixture and stir until completely mixed.